moosh3/garden/SETUP.md

 vercel
 ```

-3. Set environment variables in Vercel dashboard under Settings → Environment Variables
+3. Follow the prompts and set environment variables when asked, or add them later in the dashboard

-**Option 2: Using Vercel Dashboard**

-1. Push your code to GitHub
-2. Import the repository in Vercel
+**Important:**
-3. Vercel will auto-detect the configuration from `vercel.json`
+- Vercel will automatically detect the `output: 'export'` configuration in `next.config.js`
-4. Add environment variables in Project Settings → Environment Variables
-5. Deploy

-**Important:** The `vercel.json` is configured to use the static export from the `out/` directory.
-Environment variables must be set before build time as they're baked into the static files.
+- Environment variables must be set **before** build time as they're baked into the static HTML
+- Each time you update environment variables, you'll need to redeploy

 ### Netlify